EricBanker12/no-more-crazy-capes/README.md

+# RIP DON'T USE THIS
+Found a bug that crashes the client, sorry! >_<
 ## No More Crazy Capes
 Tera-Proxy module for Tera Online.
 Fixes cape exploding physics glitch by re-equipping back items of other players 3 seconds after they load/change equipment.
 ### Requirements